Theory

 Calibration

-Why calibration helps
+Why calibration improves inference

 Ranking helps, but the scale matters too because we average the score.

-Mean calibration validates the plug-in view
+Mean calibration gives a plug-in interpretation

-AIPW keeps the safety layer
+AIPW keeps the residual correction

 Write the target mean as \(\theta_0 = E_0[Y]\).
 If the calibrated score satisfies